fullon-labs/flon.whitepaper/fullon.whitepaper.md

 1. **Scale-up : sharding by cores**

 Modern computers are by default multi-core based and can support many worker threads running in parallel.
 However, blockchain transactions are ordered and usually executed in a sequential manner, failing to leverage the exuberant number of CPU cores.
 There have been some efforts in existing blockchain protocols trying to make the transaction execution parallel even though the transactions come in sequential order and may be dependent between themselves.
-Sharding usually is a technique as immediately adopted by protocol designers.
-However, the current sharding happens at network level, i.e. segmenting the entire network into many sharded subnetworks.
+Sharding is a common technique adopted by many protocol designers.
+However, most of the protocols choose to apply sharding at network level, i.e. segmenting the entire network into sharded subnetworks.
 This approach has side-effects like adding too much cross-shard communication overhead and weakening the consensus by splitting the single chain into multiple sub-chains.

-**FullOn** comes up with a different approach by maintaining a single chain but sharding the transactions by their pre-designated shards such that the execution will be conducted in different shards running in parallel and their states will be also maintained separately within each shard.
+**FullOn** comes up with a different approach by maintaining a single chain while sharding the transactions by their pre-designated shards such that the execution will be conducted in different shards running in parallel and their states will be also maintained separately within each shard.
+That means each transaction will be tagged with a unique shard name which will be decided by the application providers.
+In addition, the shard names must be registered in advance with the very first shard or the base shard.
+All validators must execute all shards to ensure each shard is validated and executed appropriately.

 Following is the diagram of how a network validator produces a new block by picking up transactions from the mempool and dispatching them into different shards for parallel execution and state updating.
 <p align="center">